heatherpark/algorithm-review/algorithms/binary-search.md

+## binary search

-### binary search is an algorithm that takes a sorted list and a target number as its inputs.
+**what is it?** binary search is an algorithm that takes a sorted list and a target number as its inputs.

 **method:** to find the target number, you guess the middle number and eliminate half the remaining numbers each time.